graphql-nexus/nexus-plugin-prisma/README.md

 Relation fields may be connected with an existing record or a sub-create may be inlined (generally referred to as _nested mutations_).
 If the relation is a `List` then multiple connections or sub-creates are permitted.

 Inlined creates are very similar to top-level ones but have the important difference that the sub-create has excluded the field where supplying its relation to the type of parent `Object` being created would _normally be_.
-This is because a sub-create forces the record being created to relate to the record being created at the top-level.
+This is because a sub-create forces its record to relate to the parent one.

 **Underlying Photon Function**